asterisk/documentation/docs/About-the-Project/Asterisk-Security-Vulnerabilities.md

 1. Issues relating to the Asterisk source code or usage.
 2. Issues in the configuration of a tool the Asterisk project uses.

+## AI Usage in Security Vulnerability Reporting

+We are not opposed to the use of AI tools in security vulnerability reporting, but require the following:

+* Confirm yourself that the vulnerability exists in Asterisk and has not been introduced by AI in its own bespoke test case
+* Be upfront about AI usage and summarise what was AI-generated
+* Disclose the model and version in use
+* If there are parts you don't fully understand, leave comments on the report explaining what steps you took to verify it
+* Watch for AI's tendency to generate overly verbose output

+**DO NOT** assume that results from the AI are valid.

 ## Reporting a Security Vulnerability

 All security vulnerabilities must be reported via the Asterisk GitHub project repository using the